turbot/steampipe-plugin-hudsonrock/docs/tables/hudsonrock_search_by_email.md

 ---
-title: "Steampipe Table: hudsonrock_email_search"
+title: "Steampipe Table: hudsonrock_search_by_email"
 description: "Query Hudson Rock infostealer and credential data by email with SQL."
 folder: "Email"
 ---

-# Table: hudsonrock_email_search - Query Hudson Rock Email Intelligence using SQL
+# Table: hudsonrock_search_by_email - Query Hudson Rock Email Intelligence using SQL

-The `hudsonrock_email_search` table allows you to query compromised credentials and infostealer data by email using the Hudson Rock API.
+The `hudsonrock_search_by_email` table allows you to query compromised credentials and infostealer data by email using the Hudson Rock API.
 This table provides a detailed view of infostealer infections, password and login exposures, stealer malware families, and more for a given email address.

 ## Table Usage Guide

-The `hudsonrock_email_search` table provides insights about compromised credentials, infostealer malware, and related data for a given email address, including compromise date, stealer family, computer and OS details, IP address, and exposed passwords and logins.
+The `hudsonrock_search_by_email` table provides insights about compromised credentials, infostealer malware, and related data for a given email address, including compromise date, stealer family, computer and OS details, IP address, and exposed passwords and logins.

 **Important Notes**

-- You must specify the `email` in the `where` or join clause (`where email=`, `join hudsonrock_email_search s on s.email=`) in order to query this table.
+- You must specify the `email` in the `where` or join clause (`where email=`, `join hudsonrock_search_by_email s on s.email=`) in order to query this table.

 ## Examples